Alex-Mak-MCW/Data-Masters-Challenge-Team7/README.md

-#  Energy Usage Forecast with Data Science & Machine Learning
+#  Energy Usage Forecast with Data Science & ML

 ## 📚 Table of Contents